 Floor-to-ceiling windows show off the sea to varying degrees in most rooms, though some get a foresty-mountain backdrop instead: pick one with a bay view and watch the ships come in.
 Kitchenettes are a handy/redundant feature in some of the rooms, depending on your desire to cook or be cooked for, but we're sure almost all guests will appreciate the curated collection of wines.

 There are two: an infinity-edged outdoor offering flanked on three sides by the hotel buildings, so you get all the views but none of the wind.
-Another (it’s over-16s only) awaits in the spa.
-The main pool is open between 9am and 9pm; the indoor one’s hours are 7am to 9pm.
+Another awaits in the spa.
+The main pool is open between 9am and 9pm; the indoor one’s hours are 7am to 9pm (under-16s are welcome between 9am to 5pm; after that it's adults only).

 The Chedi Spa has four treatment rooms for hosting Voya rituals, a relaxation area, sauna, steam room and ‘experience shower’.
 It’s open from 7am until 9pm every day.